Early Reading and Phonics Policy

 We will use the phrases ‘my turn’, ‘together’ and ‘your turn’, using both hands to help explain this.
 For example, both hands pointing to chest for ‘my turn’.

 In EYFS/Year 1, we will model writing for reading in print no ‘lead ins’.
 We will teach ‘natural lead ins’ in Year 2 when appropriate.
 See handwriting policy for more guidance.
-We will use Sassoon font to support this where needed.
+We will use Comic Sans where needed.

 When teaching children to segment the sounds in words, we will use our ‘phoneme fingers’, pinching the thumb first moving towards the index finger using the dominant hand.
 We will encourage children to do the same.